daxgirl/udacity-xyzreader-material-design-project/README.md

 15. Added full rtl support (start/end) for all views with left/right attributes.
 16. Added actual data to share action for plain text.
 17. Removed assets folder and made use of roboto built in android font for all texts.
+18. Tested opn all back compatible AVDs.
+Had to revert from support library 23.2.0 to 23.1.1 due to some problems on older devices with toolbar.
+The issue is documented and reverting resommended.
-18. Overall cleanup and performance boost where popssible.
+19. Overall cleanup and performance boost where popssible.